FlowSs/GIST/README.md

 python generate_pred_sets.py -d cifar10 -t fuzz -tm preresnet110_0 -b 128 --device cuda
 ```

 This will extract the features files from the model *PreResnet110* (seed 0) (i.e. the target) by using all other models (except *PreResnet110*) generated fuzz test sets and save it in a numpy array name `preresnet110_0_fuzz_X.npz` inside the `pred_sets/cifar10/` directory, where X is the name of model from which we used the test set (e.g. `preresnet20_0`).
 The batch size is set to 128 and it uses GPU acceleration.
 This must be done on all models, both being or not being a target.
-This will allow us to experimentally verify that a given metric M works for all models, by considering them alternately to be the objective model.
+This will allow us to experimentally verify that a given metric M works for all models, by considering them alternately to be the model under test.
 Note that it will skip the extraction if the file already exists unless the argument `--override` is provided.

 ## Clustering